 SEND & LGBTQ: How to help SEND youngsters understand LGBTQ+

-Here you’ll find books, videos and links to help children and young people, especially those with SEND, to understand LGBTQ+ identities.
+Here you’ll find books, videos and links to help children and young people, especially those with SEND, to understand LGBTQ+ identities (as featured at SAYiT conference on SEND & LGBTQ+).

 The book list has recommended developmental ages so that you can find the perfect books for your needs.

-Books for SEND & LGBTQ+ themes:
+Resources for SEND & LGBTQ+ themes

 LGBTQ+ YouTubers, some who have SEND: